-I. Students planning on attending the dance must have been in attendance at school that day.
-2. A combination of staff and/or adult chaperones are required at a dance, the number to be determined by administration.
-At least one chaperone must be a DHS teacher, unless pre approved by the principal.
-3. Students are expected to dance appropriately at all times, including facing their dancing partner while dancing.

-- 4. Dances are primarily for Dansville students.
+- 1. Students planning on attending the dance must have been in attendance at school that day. - 2.
+A combination of staff and/or adult chaperones are required at a dance, the number to be determined by administration.
+At least one chaperone must be a DHS teacher, unless pre approved by the principal. - 3.
+Students are expected to dance appropriately at all times, including facing their dancing partner while dancing. - 4.
+Dances are primarily for Dansville students.
 Former students and students attending another school may not attend high school dances without advanced principal permission.
-Students are to sign up guests for dances using the "Request to Host Guest" form available in the office.
-It is the host student's responsibility to ensure the completed form is filed in the office by 3:30 pm on the Monday before the dance.
+Students are to sign up guests for dances using the "Guest Request" form available in the office.
+It is the host student's responsibility to ensure the completed form is filed in the office by 3:30 pm on the Wednesday before the dance.
 Host students must also make sure that the form is complete, including parent signatures.
 Dropouts from any school are prohibited from attending a Dansville dance.
-Guests shall not be 20 years of age or older.
-Only one guest will be approved per DHS student.
-The guest must accompany the DHS student throughout the dance. - 5.
-Middle School students may not attend high school dances; High School students may not attend Middle School Dances.

-6. No suspended or expelled students, or students with unexcused absences shall attend Dansville dances.

-7. The organization sponsoring the dance is required to provide two students at the door to positively identify those who wish to enter.
+Guests must be in 9th grade through 19 years old to attend dances, pending administrative approval.
+Students who have turned 20 may be granted an exception, by the administrator, if they attended a dance earlier in the current school year without issue. - 5.
+Middle School students may not attend high school dances; High School students may not attend Middle School Dances. - 6.
+Students with unexcused absences on the day of, or before if the dance is on a Saturday, students who are suspended or have been expelled shall not attend Dansville dances. - 7.
+The organization sponsoring the dance is required to provide two students at the door to positively identify those who wish to enter.
 Guests shall be expected to show personal identification such as a driver license or school ID.
-The organization sponsoring the dance shall provide a list of chaperones to the principal 10 days prior to the dance.

-8. Students permitted to enter will be recorded on the dance log with the arrival time.
+The organization sponsoring the dance shall provide a list of chaperones to the principal 10 days prior to the dance. - 8.
+Students permitted to enter will be recorded on the dance log with the arrival time.
 When students leave, the time of departure will be entered until 15 minutes prior to the end of the dance.
 This log will be kept in the office after the dance.
-Parents may call and the list will be used to verify the presence or absence of a student as well as the departure time of students who leave prior to the end of the dance.

-- 9. Admission will be charged at the door; those who meet the qualifications outlined in this dance policy will be allowed to enter, while others will be directed to leave the premises. - 10.
+Parents may call and the list will be used to verify the presence or absence of a student as well as the departure time of students who leave prior to the end of the dance. - 9.
+Admission will be charged at the door; those who meet the qualifications outlined in this dance policy will be allowed to enter, while others will be directed to leave the premises. - 10.
 Students who leave the dance will not be permitted to return.
-Offering to pay does not qualify a student for re-entry.
+Offering to pay does not qualify a student for re-entry. - 11.

-II.
 Searches of students/their belongings may be conducted by the dance sponsor.
 Students refusing to cooperate will be asked to leave the dance immediately.
-Parents will be contacted.
+Parents will be contacted. - 12.
+A student who is disrespectful or insubordinate to an adult chaperone will be asked to leave the dance and building.
+Every effort will be made to contact the parent in these situations. - 13.
+Any student who becomes obscene, threatening or abusive will face the following consequences: - a. the student will be asked to leave the dance immediately. - b. the student will not be allowed to attend future dances at the discretion of the administrator.